ShreedharJoshi31/heritage-explorer/README.md

 ```

 ### Generating QR Codes

 When a booking is made through the /bookings endpoint, a QR code is generated for that booking.
 Scanning the QR code will provide a PDF with all the booking details, making it easy for users to access and present their booking information.

 ### Sentiment Analysis

 The platform incorporates sentiment analysis to provide insights into user comments on each tour details page.
 This feature allows users and administrators to understand the overall sentiment expressed in the comments section.

+### Ticket Verification and Validation

+In order to prevent the misuse of tickets for multiple entries, Heritage Explorer now includes a ticket verification and validation feature.
+When users present their QR code at the entrance of a historical site, the system checks its validity in real time.
+This ensures that each ticket is valid for one-time use only, preventing duplicate entries.

+This feature is seamlessly integrated into the booking system, providing a secure and streamlined process for both users and site administrators.

 ### Dynamic Tour Recommendations

 Receive personalized tour recommendations based on each tour you explore.
 This dynamic feature enhances the user experience, providing tailored suggestions for further exploration.

 ## Closing

 Thank you for exploring Heritage Explorer, your gateway to the rich historical heritage of Maharashtra.
 We hope you find this platform informative and useful in your journey to discover and experience the history and culture of this beautiful region.
 If you have any questions, encounter issues, or wish to contribute to the project, please don't hesitate to get in touch.
 Your feedback and involvement are highly valued as we continue to improve and expand the Heritage Explorer experience.
 Enjoy your exploration of Maharashtra's heritage, and let the journey begin!